 Americans are united in support of voting as a foundation of American Democracy.
 Our country has been shaped by founding fathers, thought leaders and legislators of all political stripes who believe in the power of the ballot and self-governance.
 At OneV we share the powerful sentiments expressed by American leaders on the importance of voting.
 America’s history on voting reminds us that this fundamental right is not a liberal value or a conservative value.
 From property-owning founding fathers, to all males, to former slaves, to women, to every other major group that migrated to America, we have recognized that voting matters to every single American and belongs to no political party.

-OneV’s Top 20 Moments in American Voting History: #18 – The Voting Rights Act Amendments of 1975
+OneV’s Top 20 Moments in American Voting History: #13 Reynolds v.
+Sims (1964)

 - « Previous Page